Canton resident to be honored for work at Dorchester women’s center

 Deirdre Houtmeyers talks about St. Mary’s Center for Women and Children, which helps families break the cycle of poverty.

 WBZ Cares: St. Mary’s Center Graduates Women From Education And Job Training Programs

 BOSTON (CBS) – St. Mary’s Center for Women and Children in Dorchester not only provides housing for young women and their children, they also provide job training for those women who otherwise might not be able to make it on their own.

-Yanira Ayala is among the recent graduates from the center’s Women@Work Plus program.
+Yanira Ayala is among the recent graduates from the center’s Women At Work Plus program.

 “I really love it,” said Yanira.
 “I really love that I took this opportunity for Women at Work.
 If I didn’t, I wouldn’t be doing anything right now, and that’s not good.”

-Kenzie Ramirez is another grateful graduate of St. Mary’s Women@Work Plus program.
+Kenzie Ramirez is another grateful graduate of St. Mary’s Women at Work Program.
 “They are so good, they just keep pushing you and pushing you, “said Kenzie.
 “So I think without them no, I really wouldn’t have made it.”

 BOSTON (CBS) – As part of our ongoing series WBZ Cares, WBZ News Radio will be featuring a different charitable organization every month.
 Tonight, Dan will be join in studio by Deirdre Houtmeyers, President of St. Mary’s Center for Women and Children.
 St. Mary’s works with women and children to help families break the cycle of poverty, providing shelter, clinical and educational services, job training, employment placing, and help finding permanent housing.
 Tune in to hear about the incredible work they do.